-All running programs are listed in the following window and the program name is usually also written after the program if a software program no longer responds.
+In the following window, all running programs are listed and usually there is also a message after the program name if a software is no longer responding.
 You can then mark the corresponding program and shoot it down with the "Quit immediately" button at the bottom right.

 Alternatively, you can also use the Spotlight search use to launch the utility.
 With the program, you then have the option of viewing information and values for the following areas and components in separate tabs: